MARGIN: Uncovering Deep Neural Networks using Graph Signal Analysis: Case Studies

-\textbf{Experiment Setup and Results:} We perform our experiments on the Enron Spam Classification dataset \cite{metsis2006spam}, containing $4138$ training examples, with an imbalanced class split of around 70:30 (non-spam:spam).
-Following standard practice, we randomly corrupt the labels of $10\%$ of the samples.
-For the Enron Spam dataset, we extracted bag-of-words features of $500$ dimensions corresponding to the most frequently occurring words.
-These features are then used to construct a $k$-NN graph with the number of neighbors $k$ fixed at 20, and we report average results from 10 repetitions of the experiment.
-We compare our approach with three baselines: {\it(i) Influence Functions:} We obtain the most influential samples using Influence Functions \cite{koh2017understanding}. {\it(ii) Random Sampling} {\it(iii) Oracle:} The best case scenario, where the number of labels corrected is equal to the number of samples observed.
-Following \cite{koh2017understanding}, we vary the percentage of influential samples chosen, and compute the \textit{recall} measure, which corresponds to the fraction of label flips recovered in the chosen subset of samples.
+We compare our approach with three baselines: {\it(i) Influence Functions:} We obtain the most influential samples using Influence Functions \citep{koh2017understanding}. {\it(ii) Random Sampling} {\it(iii) Oracle:} The best case scenario, where the number of labels corrected is equal to the number of samples observed.
+Following \citep{koh2017understanding}, we vary the percentage of influential samples chosen, and compute the \textit{recall} measure, which corresponds to the fraction of label flips recovered in the chosen subset of samples.

-As seen in Figure \ref{fig:enron}, we see that our method is nearly $10$ percentage points better than the state-of-the-art Influence Functions, achieving a recall of nearly $0.95$ by observing just 30\% of the samples.
-In Figure \ref{fig:infl_neighb}, we study how MARGIN scores the incorrectly labeled samples.
-On the $y$-axis, we show the percentage of the neighbors that agree with the original label (if there was no corruption) -- this is a proxy measure to identify which samples lie closer to the classification boundary vs the ones that are farther away.
-The $x$-axis shows the MARGIN score, and we see a clear trend, which indicates a strong preference for samples that lie farther away from the classification boundary.
+As seen in Figure \ref{fig:corruption}, we see that our method is nearly $10$ percentage points better than the state-of-the-art Influence Functions, achieving a recall of nearly $0.95$ by observing just 30\% of the samples.
+This difference is further improved when observing a balanced dataset like the Kaggle dogs v cats, as seen in Figure \ref{fig:corruption}(b) where MARGIN outperforms Influence functions significantly.
+On examining how MARGIN picks the samples, we see a clear trend which indicates a strong preference for samples that lie farther away from the classification boundary.
 In other words, this corresponds strongly to correcting the least number of samples which can lead to the most gain in validation performance when using a trained model.